sav-che/TL-2/Authors/Cake, Wallace Ellwood {std. Cake}.md

-> [!cite] BHL link: this entry starts at [page 308](https://www.biodiversitylibrary.org/item/103861#page/318/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 308](https://www.biodiversitylibrary.org/page/33266615) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Cake, Wallace Ellwood (fl.
-1922), American botanist and chemist, at the Laboratory of Plant Chemistry of the Department of Botany, University of Michigan, Ann Arbor. (*Cake*).
+1922), American botanist and chemist, at the Laboratory of Plant Chemistry of the Department of Botany, University of Michigan, Ann Arbor.
+**Abbreviated name**: *Cake*

 #### Herbarium and types